Who is eligible to participate in this program?

 New hires should wait at least a week for payroll data to be transmitted to ECBS.
 Best time to enroll is on Wednesdays after the latest payroll file has been sent by UCSF.

-Please make sure that you are entering your HOME zip code (as reflected in OLPPS) and that you are entering UCSF’s Company ID 1550.
+Please make sure that you are entering the default zip code of 99999, and that you are entering UCSF’s Company ID 1550.
+Then, once your account is set-up, go into your account settings to input your home address into the system.
 If you continue to experience issues, please call Transportation Services at 476-1511 for further assistance.